London 09/11/1990 Wednesday

 Twenty minutes later the police arrived at Patrick’s flat saying that if we didn’t leave there and then we’d be arrested for not paying for electricity.
 They had a judicial order.
 So us two, Zeno and Sean packed everything in 10 minutes and left it on the corridor.

-I went to the 14th floor to see Denise and she was shaky, but holding it together.
+I went to the 14th floor to see Denise and she was shaky but holding it together.
 I had to go to work with a lump on my throat.
 Patrick stayed to take his things to a friend’s squat in another building.

 We went to Seven Sisters to see how things were, and to try and buy a squat from Billy.
 Denise and Felipe were there trying to buy one too.
 Denise had been to visit Robinson in prison and was calmer.
 Robinson will be in prison until they find him a flight home, could be tomorrow or in two months.
 And he asked Denise to marry him!

 Patrick and I stayed together on and off until I was 23 years old and started going to university to study Computer Science!
-Sadly it turned out that Patrick was an alcoholic and things got very bad for him before they got better and eventually I couldn’t cope with his condition.
+Sadly it turned out that Patrick was an alcoholic and things got very bad for him before they got better and I couldn’t cope with his illness.